nickyiliwang0000/h/css/css-grids.md

 ### `auto-fit` and `auto-fill`

-Repeat is super powerful when used with auto-fit and auto-fill.
+Repeat is super powerful when used with `auto-fit` and `auto-fill`.
 The difference between the two keywords is very subtle, but has to do with extra whitespace.
 Both fit as many rows/columns at a certain size as possible, while respecting grid-gaps and at smaller breakpoints, the two act the same.
 It is only when we have extra whitespace available, that we can notice the difference.

 **auto-fill** - Fills the row with as many columns as it can fit at the specified size.
 New tracks can be empty, they will still take up the space allotted.